hobzcalvin/LaserPrep/README.md

 This is designed specifically for export to .DXF files, particularly for use with RDWorks and the
 [Noisebridge laser cutter](https://www.noisebridge.net/wiki/Laser_Cutter).
 Use it when you're ready to save a .DXF file.
+This extension works on all objects in the document, so you do not need to select anything.

 This attemps to deep-ungroup all groups, converts all objects to paths, unlinks clones from their parent objects, and then flattens all Bezier